Skip to main content

 5 mentions Positive Neutral Negative

-• “Whatever engine this is built on just doesn't seem to be made to smoothly handle the basic mechanic of combining items.”
+• “The engine used does not seem to be designed to smoothly handle the basic mechanic of combining items.”

 • “I was expecting an odd package, but the engine here just doesn't seem to be built for point-and-click gameplay, and it shows.”